acidtone/teaching-journal/index.md

     1. class notes
         - video timestamp markers for important information
         - instructor/classmate quotes
+        - observations
+        - helpful/useful links pasted in the Chat
         - questions for later
         - reminders for Lab Time
-        - observations
-        - useful links
-        - research notes
         - TODOs
     2. self-assessment
         - Bring your receipts: What metrics are you basing your performance on?